This is a short clip of the huge Real Estate developments being erected in LIC (Long Island City), Queens.

 Antimarketing works exceptionally well with millennials, achievers, experiencers, innovators, early adopters and early majority market segments.
 In the last 3 years we (@BinkNyc) have generated over $450,000 in combined income for less than ten Astoria, NY businesses.

-We operate behind the scenes for our clients as we should.
-We’re not the big ⭐️ 🌟 ⭐️s.
-The clients we have are always front and center and ultimately the stars of the shows we preform.
+We operate behind the scenes for our clients, as we should.
+We’re not the big ⭐️ 🌟 ⭐️s here.
+They are.
+The clients should always be front and center and ultimately the stars of the shows.
+We assure the show goes on.